nardolee/ethereum/README.md

-Ethereum playground
+Ethereum
 ==========

 This image is derived from  "ethereum/go-client", but slightly modified to make it simpler to run a private Ethereum network.
-This image is published on Docker Hub as "vertigo/ethereum".
+This image is published on Docker Hub as "nardo/ethereum".

 A few scripts in this project also simplify playing with this image.